Ferdinando Gorges: Early life and education

-Gorges's military career
+Military career

 No documentary evidence records Gorges's activities before 1587 (when he was around 20), but because in that year he is referred to as a captain, it is probable that he took up the profession of arms several years before then, perhaps in his mid-teens (not uncommon in England at the time).
 It is likely that he was engaged in active duty shortly after the outbreak of the Anglo-Spanish War in 1585.

 In 1587, he was one of the "several eminent chieftains" commanding the 800 soldiers sent from Flushing by Sir William Russell to aid the Earl of Leicester's attempt to relieve the Siege of Sluis laid by the Spanish Governor General of the Netherlands, whose revolt against the Spanish Habsburg rule England had pledged to aid.
 Gorges fought under the command of Lord Willoughby, whose family he developed a close connection with.

 It is unknown whether he was captured during that engagement or later, but by September 1588 he was listed as among the prisoners at Lisle, for his name is among those English prisoners who friends in England petitioned to have Spanish prisoner exchanged for.
 In 1589 Gorges was wounded at the siege of Paris.
 He was knighted at the siege of Rouen in 1591.
 He was rewarded for his services by the post of Governor of the Fort at Plymouth, which he held for many years.

 During the Spanish Armada of 1597 Gorges was able to raise the alarm that enabled the defence of the country, but autumn storms made sure that the Spanish fleet was dispersed.

 In 1601, he became involved in the Essex Conspiracy and later testified against its leader, Robert Devereux, 2nd Earl of Essex.

+In 1633 he was Colonel of a regiment of Devon Trained Band Horse.